Cool Me Down (Margaret song): Commercial performance

 In Poland, "Cool Me Down" peaked at number four, becoming Margaret's first Polish top-five single.
 It was certified two-times platinum by the Polish Society of the Phonographic Industry (ZPAV) on 15 June 2016.
 The track placed 41st on the year-end list of most popular songs on Polish radio stations in 2016 published by ZPAV.
 Outside of Poland, the single debuted on Sverigetopplistan in Sweden at number 74 on 29 April 2016, and remained there for 18 weeks until 26 August.
 It peaked at number 36 in its sixth week, and was certified gold by the Swedish Recording Industry Association (GLF) on 10 June 2016.
-Furthermore, the song reached number 96 on the German Airplay Chart, number 22 in Romania, and number 180 in Russia.
+The song also reached number 96 on the German Airplay Chart, number 22 in Romania, and number 180 in the Commonwealth of Independent States.

 Music video

 A lyric video for "Cool Me Down" was created by Bogna Kowalczyk, and was released on 18 February 2016.
 It was viewed over 11 million times within two months of its premiere.
 On 17 May 2016, the song's official music video, directed by Olga Czyżykiewicz, was released.
 It was shot over a two-day period.
 On the first day, the filming took place at the Jeziorsko reservoir, Poland, and the next day the filming moved to post-industrial interiors where Margaret was accompanied by 20 dancers.
 The music video depicts two classical elements: water and fire.
 It features pyrotechnics and visual effects (a computer-generated whale appears in one scene), and Margaret is seen performing multiple dance sequences including a dance sequence on water reminiscent of TLC's 1995 music video for "Waterfalls".
 She is also seen dancing at the centre of a circle of flames.
+In 2022, Margaret revealed that the final cut of the video, which included the visual effects, was released without her approval, and she does not like it.